 - The contravention (wrong doing) did not occur

-- The Traffic Order was invalid i.e. the Council did not comply with the statutory requirements when making the Order
+- The traffic order was invalid (for example, the Council did not comply with the statutory requirements when making the order)

 - The vehicle is owned by a vehicle-hire firm and the vehicle was on hire to someone under a formal hiring agreement.
 You will have to supply a copy of the hire agreement clearly showing the name and address of the person hiring the vehicle.
 This agreement must contain a statement of liability signed by the hirer and acknowledging the hirer's liability for payment of penalty charges

-- The penalty charge exceeded the amount applicable to the contravention i.e. the amount is more than you are legally liable to pay
+- The penalty charge exceeded the amount applicable to the contravention, that is, the amount is more than you are legally liable to pay

 - There has been a procedural impropriety on the part of the Council

-- The penalty charge notice has already been paid in full or has been paid at the reduced amount within the specified period
+- The PNC has already been paid in full or has been paid at the reduced amount within the specified period

 What happens next?

-If your representation is accepted, you will be notified that the Penalty Charge Notice has been cancelled and the case closed.
+If your representation is accepted, you will be notified that the PCN has been cancelled and the case closed.

-If your representation is rejected, you will be sent a formal 'Notice of Rejection' together with an appeal form.
-You should now either pay the penalty charge notice at the full rate or make an appeal to an independent adjudicator at the Parking and Traffic Appeals Service (PATAS).
-The Adjudicator is restricted by law to considering appeals only on the eight grounds listed (refer to Representations).
-For legal reasons, it is not possible to appeal to a Parking Adjudicator unless the owner of the vehicle first makes a formal representation to the Council.
-The decision of the Adjudicator is binding on both the Council and the person making the appeal.
+If your representation is rejected, you will be sent a formal notice of rejection together with an appeal form.
+You should now either pay the PNC at the full rate or make an appeal to an independent adjudicator at the Parking and Traffic Appeals Service (PATAS).
+The adjudicator is restricted by law to considering appeals only on the eight grounds for making a representation listed above.
+For legal reasons, it is not possible to appeal to a parking adjudicator unless the owner of the vehicle first makes a formal representation to the Council.
+The decision of the adjudicator is binding on both the Council and the person making the appeal.

 Appeals can be decided either in person or by post, depending on your preference.
 Appeals in person are arranged by PATAS.

-If you have received an Order for Recovery of Unpaid Penalty Charge, this means that the penalty has not been resolved by representation, appeal or payment, and has been registered as a debt with The Traffic Enforcement Centre at Northampton County Court and is due to be passed to a Bailiff.
+If you have received an Order for Recovery of Unpaid Penalty Charge, this means that the penalty has not been resolved by representation, appeal or payment, has been registered as a debt with the Traffic Enforcement Centre at Northampton County Court and is due to be passed to a bailiff.
 Please follow the instructions on the order; you have 21 days from the date of the order to submit your application to the court.
-To do so, fill out the document supplied with the Order for Recovery and return it to the address on the form and not to the Council.
+To do so, fill out the document supplied with the order for recovery and return it to the address on the form (not to the Council).

 Once received by the court, they will then inform the Council to place the case on hold.